websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/introduction-to-the-recycle-bin.md

 # Introduction to the Recycle Bin

 Liferay DXP includes an integrated *Recycle Bin* so you can temporarily store content and data you want to remove from your instance before making that removal permanent.
-By default, the Recycle Bin is enabled instance-wide, though you can disable it at any time for individual Sites.
+By default, the Recycle Bin is enabled instance-wide, but you can disable it at any time for individual Sites.

 While enabled, the *Delete* action is replaced with *Move to the Recycle Bin* for recyclable assets (i.e., folders, web content, blogs, bookmarks, documents, media, message boards, and wikis).